TomaszGerstel/Tomasz-Gerstel---My-IT-portfolio/index_en.md

 ## J-Countant

 The application helpful in managing finances in a small business (a modified version of the application originally written in Python, using other technologies).
-The tool consists of two separate applications ('front-end' and 'back-end' are defined separately).
+The tool consists of two separate applications ('frontend' and 'backend' are defined separately).

 After entering data on actual transactions carried out in the business, the tool allows you to determine the profit, the tax base and the amount of taxes necessary to pay (depending on the type of taxation).